What is Routing?

 - Class C: Starts from 192.168.0.0 to 192.168.0.255.

+- Telnet (IP): Like giving instructions to a router through a phone call.
+AUX (Telephone): Similar to a backup phone line for communication with the router.
 Console (Cable): Connecting directly to the router using a cable, just like using a computer with a cable connection.

 - EIGRP is a special way for routers to share information about the best paths to send data within the same network system.
 It's like giving directions to different routers, but only telling them about new changes, not repeating everything all the time.
+EIGRP is made by Cisco Systems and helps routers work efficiently by reducing the amount of data they need to process.

 - EIGRP protocol uses several factors to determine the best path for sending data.
 These factors are like different things considered while choosing the best route to a destination.